As the Part Turns – Holding Rotating Parts with Vacuum Chucks

 There are other special applications that require holding thin plastic films for turning operations.
 The plastic is thin and cannot be “dimpled” during the clamping process.
 This requires the use of a very flat, porous clamping surface.
 Vacuum is pulled through the ceramic porous material and holds the part firmly without any distortion.

-How Do We Mount The Chuck?
+How Do We Mount The Vacuum Chuck?

 Now that we have decided what type of vacuum chuck we need, selected the chuck material and finalized the features required, how do we connect this chuck to our lathe?
 Depending upon the size, a circular vacuum chuck can be clamped to an existing hydraulic chuck.
 If the chuck is large, it can be bolted to a rotating face plate.
 Another choice is to have the vacuum chuck produced with the appropriate DIN mounting option included in the design.
 In that way, the vacuum chuck will attach directly to the lathe spindle nose taper, secured by screws.
 This simple and reliable mounting method will provide the highest accuracy.